List of islands of Scotland: Largest Scottish islands by population

 The following table compares the populations of the main Scottish archipelagos with that of the Faroe Islands for a similar time frame to the above.

 Legislation

 In July 2013, the Scottish Government made the Lerwick Declaration, indicating an intention to decentralise power to the three island council areas of Orkney, Shetland and the Western Isles and later that year made a commitment to do so.
 In 2017 an Islands bill was introduced to make "island proofing" (including for uninhabited islands) a statutory requirement for public bodies.
 The Bill completed Stage 1 on 8 February 2018.
+The Islands (Scotland) Act 2018 was then duly passed.

 Larger islands

 This is a list of Scottish islands that either have an area greater than 40 hectares (approximately 100 acres) and/or are inhabited.
 The main groups, from Haswell-Smith (2004), in many cases provide a more useful guide to location than local authority areas.
 These groups are: Firth of Clyde, Islay, Firth of Lorn, Mull, Small Isles, Skye, Lewis and Harris, Uists and Barra, St Kilda, Orkney, Shetland and Firth of Forth.
 In a few cases where the island is part of either a recognisable smaller group or an archipelago, or is located away from the main groups, an archipelago, local authority or other descriptive name is used instead.
 "F" designates a freshwater island.

 Scotland's islands include thirteen Munros (mountains with a height over 3,000 feet or 914.4 metres), twelve of them found on Skye, and a total of 227 Marilyns (hills with a relative height of at least 150 metres, regardless of absolute height).

 Four islands were recorded as inhabited in 2011 that were not mentioned in the 2001 census: Eilean dà Mhèinn, Eilean Tioram, Holm of Grimbister and Inner Holm.

 These following are listed by the National Records of Scotland as "included in the NRS statistical geography for inhabited islands but had no usual residents at the time of either the 2001 or 2011 censuses."
 None except Lamb Holm are greater than 40 ha in area.